West Dublin/Pleasanton station

-West Dublin/Pleasanton is a Bay Area Rapid Transit (BART) station on the border of Dublin and Pleasanton in California, located in the median of I-580.
-It opened as an infill station on the Blue Line on February 19, 2011 — fourteen years after the rest of the line.

-The station has a single island platform located at the level of the highway travel lanes.
-The fare mezzanine is above the platform and tracks.
+West Dublin/Pleasanton station is a Bay Area Rapid Transit (BART) station on the border of Dublin and Pleasanton, California, located in the median of I-580.
+The station is served by the Blue Line.
+It has a single island platform between the highway travel lanes with a fare mezzanine above.
 Pedestrian bridges on both sides of the station connect it to a pair of parking garages and surrounding development.
+It opened as an infill station on February 19, 2011 — fourteen years after the rest of the Dublin/Pleasanton extension.

 History

 Original plans in the late 1980s called for a station in West Dublin, with an East Dublin station near the Hacienda Business Park to be added later; however, by the early 1990s the order was reversed, and only Dublin/Pleasanton station opened in 1997.
 BART began negotiating in April 1998 with LaSalle Partners to construct the West Dublin/Pleasanton station with private funding, and an agreement was signed the next year.

 Groundbreaking for the station was held on September 29, 2006.
-The station was originally scheduled to be complete in 2009, but it was delayed due to structural issues with the pedestrian bridges.
+The station was originally scheduled to be completed in 2009, but it was delayed due to structural issues with the pedestrian bridges.
 The $106 million station, which was funded largely by private money and by proceeds of planned transit-oriented development (TOD) on adjacent BART-owned property, opened on February 19, 2011.

+The first phase of the TOD, a 309-unit residential building, opened in 2013 on the Dublin (north) side of the station.
+The second phase, a 410000 sqft office building on the Pleasanton (south) side, was completed in 2019.
+As of 2024, a third phase with 300 residential units on the Dublin side is planned.

 Bus connections

-Dublin/Pleasanton station is the primary bus terminal for the region; West Dublin/Pleasanton is only served by three WHEELS routes.
-Route 30R stops at the north parking garage; routes 3 and 53 stop on Stoneridge Mall Road near the south parking garage.
+Dublin/Pleasanton station is the primary bus terminal for the region; West Dublin/Pleasanton is only served by six Wheels routes.
+Routes 3, 4 and 30R stop at the north parking garage; routes 3, 70X and 53 stop on Stoneridge Mall Road near the south parking garage.